-A few days ago I mentioned on Facebook that my kids have yet to discuss Halloween Costumes with me.
-Normally the kids have chosen their costumes and are itching to get them on.
-Between Halloween Parties, themed birthday parties, and trunk o treats at local churches we normally get our monies worth out of each costumes.
-But this year….silence!
+A few days ago I mentioned on Facebook that my kids have yet to discuss Halloween costumes with me.
+Normally the kids have chosen their costumes and are itching to get them on at this point.
+Between Halloween parties, themed birthday parties, and trunk or treats at local churches we normally get our monies worth out of each costume.
+But this year. . . silence!

 Fond memories of our first Halloween helps me get through the sadness of my children growing up.
-I remember dressing my daughter as a little kitty cat and my son was a cowboy for their first Halloween.
-Princess, Ballerinas, football players, race-car drivers, even Stitch from Lilo & Stitch were some of our favorite costumes.
-Cutesie boo days seem to be gone.
+I remember dressing my daughter as a little kitty cat and my son was a cowboy for their first Halloweens.
+Princesses, ballerinas, football players, race-car drivers, and Stitch from Lilo & Stitch were some of our favorite costumes.
+But the days of cuteness seem to be gone.
 Santa, Easter Bunny, Tooth fairy have all made their farewell and I’m sure Halloween costumes are the next to go.

-Here are a list of Halloween Activities your older child can do if they “think” they are too old for Halloween
+Here is a list of Halloween Activities your older child can do if they “think” they are too old for Halloween

 Popcorn, scary movies, and Halloween treats can put your older child in the festive spirit.

-Have your child participate in a trunk-o-treat and allow them to be in charge of the theme & decoration.
+Have your child participate in a trunk or treat and allow them to be in charge of the theme & decoration.
 Ask your teen to help decorate the yard or house for Halloween.
 Getting them involved can help them engage in the holiday.

 Winner gets a prize and allows your older children to be artistic and feel involved.

 Whether it is a sleepover or a traditional party, your older children will love celebrating this way and their too-cool friends will probably enjoy it too.
 We have some great ideas for making your party festive that your teen/tweens will love to try out.

 Get your child involved by allowing your older child to pick the Halloween candy and pass it out to the younger children in the neighborhood.
 If you live in a rural community, perhaps your church, local civic center or town hall has an event they can be a part of.